if414013/rkgw/README.md

 <details>
 <summary>View Zed Editor configuration</summary>

-To use this gateway with the [Zed Editor](https://zed.dev/)'s ACP Claude Agent, add the following configuration to your Zed settings file at `~/.config/zed/settings.json`:
+To use this gateway with the [Zed Editor](https://zed.dev/)'s Agent Client Protocol (ACP) Claude Agent, add the following configuration to your Zed settings file at `~/.config/zed/settings.json`:

 ```json
 {